Background pattern

 Introduction

-Alfuzosin STADA 10 mg prolonged-release tablets EFG
+Alfuzosina STADA 10 mg prolonged-release tablets EFG

-Alfuzosin hydrochloride
+Alfuzosine hydrochloride

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-If you have any questions, ask your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

-3. How to take Alfuzosin STADA
+3. How to take Alfuzosina STADA

 4. Possible side effects

-5. Storage of Alfuzosin STADA
+5. Storage of Alfuzosina STADA

-6. Contents of the pack and additional information
+6. Contents of the pack and further information

-1. What is Alfuzosina STADA and what is it used for
+1. What Alfuzosina STADA is and what it is used for

 Alfuzosina STADA belongs to a group of medications called alpha-adrenergic receptor antagonists or alpha-blockers.